aixoio/aixoio.com/src/content/blog/my-current-stack-3-jul-2024.md

 ### **3.** [GORM](https://gorm.io/)

-I am sick of writing SQL, making vulnable apps, and I find the Go standard libary for SQL to not be the best I have heard about sqlx but have not tried it yet.
+I am sick of writing SQL, making valuable apps, and I find the Go standard library for SQL to not be the best I have heard about sqlx but have not tried it yet.

 ### **4.** [Redis](https://redis.io/)